Contingencyy/CPUGPUPathtracing/README.md

 This is a project that I develop alongside the graphics advanced masterclass at BUAS, presented by Jacco Bikker.
 It will involve raytracing and pathtracing on the CPU, and eventually moving that to the GPU, as well as building your own acceleration structures.

+Coming soon:
+- Top-level and bottom-level acceleration structures with transforms
+- BVH refitting
+- Binned BVH building
+- Additional improvements and optimizations to BVH building
+- Additional optimizations for CPU raytracing and SIMD
+- Microfacet BRDF (Physically-based rendering)
+- GPU raytracing in compute (all software, no hardware)

 Current: Path tracer (Work in progress)
 Features:
 - Soft shadows